houseabsolute/ubi/README.md

-# The Universal Binary Installer
+# The Universal Binary Installer Library and CLI Tool

 When I say "universal", I mean it downloads binaries from GitHub releases.